GustavoAlovisi/Papers/README.md

 Further studies should pursue applications to asset allocation under conditions of market distress or to a user-specified scenario.
 In addition, I want to identify impactful news articles and construct news factor.
 One can apply machine learning techniques to identify relevant tags for a story and to understand which patterns can impact the market most.

 * Fernando A.B.
-Sabino da Silva, Flavio A. Ziegelmann, Cristina Tessari. **[Robust Portfolio Optimization with Multivariate Copulas: a Worst-Case CVaR approach](https://bitbucket.org/fsabino/papers/src/8c2891b93c632ee77fcc5639738a005c17530cd1/Portfolio_Optimization_with_Multidimensional_Copulas/?at=master).**
+Sabino da Silva, Flavio A. Ziegelmann. **[Robust Portfolio Optimization with Multivariate Copulas: a Worst-Case CVaR approach](https://bitbucket.org/fsabino/papers/src/8c2891b93c632ee77fcc5639738a005c17530cd1/Portfolio_Optimization_with_Multidimensional_Copulas/?at=master).**

 Software: R, Matlab.